-Risk Management of the Group is undertaken by the Risk Management Steering Committee (RMSC) consisting of a team comprising of the heads from various departments and / or projects whom with their intimate knowledge on the operations of their respective area of responsibility meets to identify, evaluate, decide on preventive or mitigating measures, take action, monitor and review the risk that impacts or may impact the organization.
+Risk Management of the Group is undertaken by the Risk Management Steering Committee (RMSC) comprising the heads from various departments and/or projects.
+They have extensive knowledge on the operations of their respective area of responsibility and they meet to identify, evaluate, decide on preventive or mitigating measures, take action, monitor and review the risk that impacts or may impact the organization.

-The Risk Management Steering Committee (RMSC) team also prepares the Risk Management Framework Annual Plan which are presented each year to the Audit & Risk Management Committee (ARMC) for their review, consent and approval.
+The RMSC team also prepares the Risk Management Framework Annual Plan which are presented each year to the Audit & Risk Management Committee for their review, consent and approval.

-Within the Risk Management Framework Annual Plan is a Risk Assessment Register that captures the assets or operations at risk as identified by the Risk Management Steering Committee (RMSC) team that highlight the hazard, likelihood & impact, severity, risk strategy, mitigating factors, risk monitoring and control for each risk which are reviewed quarterly and reported to the Audit & Risk Management Committee (ARMC).
+Within the Risk Management Framework Annual Plan is a Risk Assessment Register that captures the assets or operations at risk as identified by the RMSC team that highlight the hazard, likelihood & impact, severity, risk strategy, mitigating factors, risk monitoring and control for each risk which are reviewed quarterly and reported to the Audit & Risk Management Committee.